igorgue/danger/README.md

 # danger

 I've been using this color scheme for 15 years.
 It includes some goodies for Python and CSharp.
 There's still some changes for Ruby, Nim, Go, Rust and other languages that I have not yet ported to this new structure.
 Will do later.
-Even though it's a VIM theme, I also made versions for: Visual Studio Code, Sublime Text, TextMate, Gedit and GTKSourceView based editors, Gnome Terminal Color Schemes and VIM statuses Lightline I wan't every editor I use or stumble uppon to have the same color scheme.
+Even though it's a VIM theme, I also made versions for: Visual Studio Code, Sublime Text, TextMate, Gedit and GTKSourceView based editors, Gnome Terminal Color Schemes and VIM statuses Lightline I want every editor I use or stumble upon to have the same color scheme.

 ![Python Screenshot](https://github.com/igorgue/danger/raw/master/screenshots/python.png)